Request Info

 Please note the priority application deadline for financial aid and scholarship consideration is April 1st for the fall semester and October 21st for the spring semester.
 Additionally, if you have not been accepted by June 17 for the fall semester and November 1 for the spring semester, you will not be eligible for enrollment in the corresponding semester.

 Students who require an F-1 visa at CCU are eligible to enroll in all majors in the following programs: Bachelor of Arts, Bachelor of Music, and Bachelor of Science.
-F-1 Students are not approved to study Nursing at CCU at this time.
+F-1 Students are approved on a case-by-case basis.
+Please see the nursing details below.

-1. Complete your Application for Admission, including essays
+Complete your Application for Admission, including essays, and pay the application processing fee.

 Colorado Christian University